-- 1. The City of Troutdale has a vested responsibility to ensure vehicles that park and utilize roads within the city are lawfully operated or positioned. - The existing standards do not adequately fulfill the City's expectations to ensure a livable community due to the proliferation of complaints related to vehicle storage and parking. - 3.
-The existing standards place unnecessary burdens for City Staff to fulfill code compliance in attempts by City Staff to have vehicles in violation of the code be relocated or impounded in a timely fashion to meet public expectations. - 4.
-Other components within this title require modification due to changes in state statute or are sought to be changed due to testimony provided from the public. - 5.
-The draft amendments have been discussed by the City Council at the February 26th and March 12, 2019 City Council regular meeting, with public hearings on the amendments occurring at the May 14, 2019 and May 28, 2019 City Council regular meetings.
+- 1. The City of Troutdale has a vested responsibility to ensure vehicles that park and utilize roads within the city are lawfully operated or positioned. - 2.
+In May 2019, a comprehensive amendment to Troutdale Municipal Code Title 10 was approved by City Council. - 3.
+Several of the existing standards do not adequately fulfill the City's expectations to ensure a livable community due to the proliferation of complaints related to vehicle storage and parking. - 4.
+Other components within this title require modification due to sufficient and compelling testimony provided from the public. - 5.
+The draft amendments have been discussed by the City Council at the March 10, 2020 City Council regular meeting, with public hearings on the amendments occurring at the May 12, 2020 and May 26, 2020 City Council regular meetings.